God Over Everything

 God Over Everything (abbreviated as G.O.E) is the debut studio album by Nigerian singer Patoranking.
 It was released on 1 August 2016.
 The album features guest appearances from Wizkid, Olamide, Phyno, Elephant Man, Kwam 1 and Konshens.
 Production was handled by E Kelly, Sarz, GospelOnDeBeatz, Major Bangz, Dr. Amir, Ball Jay, WizzyPro, Jazzwad, Slick Mo, UC Prof, and Dapiano.
+The album received a nomination for Album of the Year at the 2017 Ghana-Naija Showbiz Awards and peaked at #4 on the Billboard Reggae Albums chart.

 Background

 Patoranking released G.O.E three years after the release of his breakthrough single "Alubarika".
 He revealed that the album's release was delayed due to his uncertainty about his reach across Nigeria.
-While an album was ready after the success of "Girlie O" in 2015, Patoranking chose to build a stronger connection with audiences across different regions by releasing singles first.
-He stated, "I felt that I wasn't felt all over the country.
-Down South, down North, they didn't know me.
-I needed to get closer to the people, and that was why I had to delay the album for a while."
+While an album was ready after the success of "Girlie O", Patoranking wanted to release singles to "get closer to the people" first.
 The recording process for G.O.E spanned over three years, with the "Stammerer" being recorded four years prior to the album's release.
 Patoranking worked with various producers and collaborators to ensure the album reflected diverse musical styles and appealed to a wide demographic.